Pest Control Measures: Keep Your Home Bug-free

 man in blue and white plaid dress shirt and brown pants sitting next to brown wooden fence

-Finally, we have Integrated pest management (IPM).
+Finally, we have Integrated Pest Management (IPM).
 This approach is a holistic combination of the above methods, customized for each unique pest problem.
 With IPM, you might find a gardener releasing ladybugs, spraying neem oil, and planting marigold to control garden pests.
+Another part of this approach can involve keeping your home organized and clean, starting with areas like the kitchen.
+You can find some helpful tips on how to clean a kitchen sink to reduce potential pest attractants.

 Frequently Asked Questions